 Multiple award-winning founder, Romy Taormina, uses her card’s benefits to maximize spending power and elevate her business into a growing powerhouse.

-To date, nearly 1 million of her bands have been sold since its inception 10 years ago.
-CVS, Target and REI are among the many retailers that stock Psi Bands.
-They were an Oprah “O” Pick, and Entrepreneur Magazine dubbed them “Strokes of Genius”.
+To date, over 1 million of her bands have been sold since its inception 10 years ago.
+CVS, Target, REI and Amazon are among the many retailers that stock Psi Bands.
+They were an Oprah “O” Pick, and Entrepreneur Magazine dubbed them “Strokes of Genius.”

 Taormina is a National Association of Women Business Owners/Wells Fargo Trailblazer awardee, a Huggies MomInspired grant winner and the winner of the Make Mine a Million $ Business award.
 By any measure, Taormina’s business is successful – and her healthy use of credit cards has played a steady role.